 You might also be looking to expand your dog grooming business to offer a service for cats, as a way to introduce another viable revenue stream.

-Cat grooming is fun, and there are lots of ways to excel in this exciting industry, be it taking part in competitions and events, to simply creating your own brand and watching it soar.
+Cat grooming is fun, and there are lots of ways to excel in this exciting industry, be it taking part in competitions and events, mobile grooming and working from home, or creating your own brand and watching it soar.

 So how can I become a cat groomer?

 Well technically in the UK anyone can just pick up a pair of scissors and start trimming cats for money, but that is a terrifying prospect given the level of skill, safety and competence that is required.

 People also can make the mistake of thinking that cat grooming is the same as dog grooming.

 While there are transferable skills this is also a specialism that requires training beyond your dog grooming knowledge to stay safe and competent.